holochain/devhub-dnas/CONTRIBUTING.md

 ### Naming Conventions

 - Entry type names always end with `Entry`
-- Entity models ending in
-  - `Info` - are representations of the corresponding `Entry` type, where properties may be reformatted or references to other entries may be replaced
-    - eg. an `EntryHash` is fetched and replaced with the entry content
-  - `Summary` - are a subset of properties from the corrosponding `Info` type.
-    - *Summary types are intended to be quicker so they should avoid properties with content that would require additional DHT requests*

 ### Environment

-- Developed using rustc `1.54.0 (a178d0322 2021-07-26)`
 - Enter `nix-shell` for other development environment dependencies.